The goal-setting theory of motivation

 You may also like

-Set big goals and strategies to reach them
+Set ambitious goals with your team and track how you’ll reach them